- Create folders

 Here, you can choose the visibility for this folder.
 On this screen you can also rename the folder, share it with other users in your account, set it as a spam learning folder, set up auto-purge, and more.
 Click the Save button at the top or bottom of the screen after making edits.

-If you do not see the folder list, you should see a hide/show button in the top-left of the page.
+If you do not see the folder list, you should see a hide/show button at the top-left of the page.
 Click the button to show the folder list.
-To set the window so the folder list always shows, go to the Settings → Preferences screen and make sure one of the Show Sidebar options is selected.
+To set the window so the folder list always shows, go to the Settings → Preferences screen, click Show advanced preferences, and make sure one of the Show Sidebar options is selected.

 - Default identity - Set the account identity to use when composing new messages in this folder.